WordPress/openverse/CONTRIBUTING.md

 ### Pull requests

 Before you start writing code, make sure there is an issue open.
 Pull requests without a link to an existing issue won't be merged.
-All pull requests _must_ target the `develop` branch of the repository.
+All pull requests _must_ target the `main` branch of the repository.

 If you want to get started contributing code to this project but don't know exactly what to work on, we compiled a good list of issues labeled as ['good first issues'](https://github.com/wordpress/openverse-frontend/labels/good%20first%20issue) which are small in scope and not so complex to solve.
 There are also issues labeled as ['help wanted'](https://github.com/wordpress/openverse-frontend/labels/help%20wanted) which can be a bit more complex but are good examples of things we are currently accepting help from the community.